 There is also a different procedure for Muslim expats who wish to be married in UAE through a Sharia marriage.

 The couple needs to visit the website of Dubai Courts.
-A registration is needed wherein a form will be submitted afterwards.
+Registration is needed wherein a form will be submitted afterwards.
 A token number will be given.

 These are the requirements that are needed to be prepared by the couple: